apitofme/temple/README.md

 - Microformats applied to appropriate data (e.g. post meta-data, author data etc.)

-- Pre-developed `functions.php` file using established name_prefixing and hook/action methodologies
--- designed for you to add to it as you see fit but there's enough to get you off to a good start
+- Pre-developed `functions.php` file using established "best-practices" and designed for you to add to it as you see fit.

 ### Details